Window equivalences via categorical sl(2) actions: The categorical action

 Let $\ddI_{k-i}\subset \ddR_{k-i}$ be the intersection cut out by $\beta_{k-i}\epsilon_{k}^{\prime} = \epsilon_{k-i}\beta_{k-i}$.
 Then, it is obvious that the previously defined $\cO_{\dI_{k-i}}$ is the pullback of $\cO_{\ddI_{k-i}}$ along $\varphi$.
 Moreover, the projection $p=p_{k-i}$ is constant over the directions $a:V_{k}\hookrightarrow \bC^{N}$ and $b: \bC^{N} \to V_{k}^{\prime}$, so it is also well-defined between the double-dotted spaces.
 As the morphism (\ref{eq:qsm}) is flat, we have the base change

-Throughout the definition of the potential $\upsilon_{k-i}$ or the differential $d_{i}$, the maps $a$, $b$ always appear together as the composition $ba$.
-This means the maps $\upsilon_{k-i}$ and $d_{i}$ are equally defined over the double-dotted spaces and are compatible with $\varphi$.
+Throughout the definition of the potential $\upsilon_{k-i}$ and of the differential $d_{i}$, the maps $a$, $b$ always appear together as the composition $ba$.
+This means the maps $\upsilon_{k-i}$ and $d_{i}$ are also well-defined over the double-dotted spaces, and they are compatible with $\varphi$.
 More precisely, we have the LG model